Conzel/blowtorch/docs/tutorial.rst

 Generate network architecture (model) files for PyTorch and Rust
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Now, to simultaneously generate the network architecture according to the json description, that conforms PyTorch format and compatible in Rust, we can do the following:
+Now, generate the model files, we can do the following:
 (Assuming blowtorch is already installed via pip, please refer to installation instructions found in :file:`docs/install.rst`)

 .. code-block:: bash